Running Shoes For Neutral Feet

 How neutral feet affects the runner

-People with neutral feet are often described as having normal or medium arches, their foot print will be like that on the left.
+People with neutral feet are often described as having normal or medium arches, their foot print will be like that on the right.
 The arch is visible and ends at the middle of the foot.
 The arch isn't too high or low it is level or just above the line of the toes as you look at the side of the foot.

 Most people have the foot type and due to this their running action and gait is efficient and regular.
 They're running at the fastest they can and will have less injuries than other foot types.
 To enhance these aspects a specialist running shoe should be added whether the runner is experienced or not.